PS215-15 Further Methods in Psychology

 Feedback on assessment

-Homework and test feedback will be composed of automated feedback for questions that can be marked automatically and written comments as appropriate for textual answers.
+Homework feedback will be composed of automated feedback for questions that can be marked automatically and written comments as appropriate for textual answers.

 Otherwise, conventional feedback.

 To take this module, you must have passed:

 - Year 2 of UPSA-C804 Undergraduate Psychology with Education Studies